Dylan-Cairns/Jacynth-legacy/README.md

 # A digital adaptation of the game Jacynth

+## Note: this repository contains the code for a version of the game which is no longer hosted.
+A simplified single player version can be player [here](https://dylan-cairns.github.io/jacynth/) with code [here](https://github.com/Dylan-Cairns/Jacynth)

 This is an implementation of the card game [Jacynth](http://wiki.decktet.com/game:jacynth) from the [Decktet](https://www.decktet.com/).

-You can play the game [here](https://jacynth.herokuapp.com/)!

-You can read about the creation of the app [here](https://dylan-cairns.github.io/Jacynth/).
+You can read about the creation of the app [here](https://dylan-cairns.github.io/Jacynth-legacy/).

 Features: